DeshaniRanasinga28/vdev-20210305/README.md

  4. Using the terminal, add the repository on GitHub as a remote to your local repository.

-     ` ~$ git remote add origin https://github.com/DeshaniRanasinga28/ `
+     ` ~$ git remote add origin https://github.com/DeshaniRanasinga28/vdev-20210305.git `

- 5. Using the terminal, add the README.md file to the repo.
+ 5. Using the terminal, push the commits in your local repo to the remote repo on GitHub.

-     ` ~$ git add README.md `
+     ` ~$ git push -u origin main `